 - Annual dues are payable on or before the member’s anniversary date of each year.
 If dues renewals are not received within 30 days after the member’s anniversary date, the member shall be removed from the membership rolls.

 Section 5.
 Communication

 The approved means of communicating with the membership are by presentation at a meeting; via the United States Postal Service; or by electronic communication.

 Section 1.
 Elected officers of the Society shall be:

-The officers constitute the Board of Directors.
-The BOD shall serve as the policy-making body of FSGS and shall manage the business and financial affairs.
+The officers and directors shall constitute the Board of Directors (BOD).
+The BOD shall serve as the policy-making body of FSGS and shall manage the business and financial affairs of FSGS.

 The BOD shall be elected for a term of two years, until their successor is elected in the odd-numbered years.
 No officer shall serve for more than two consecutive terms (four years) in the same office.
 The Treasurer may serve more than two consecutive terms.
 In the case of exceptional circumstances, the BOD may extend an officer’s term.